Comprehensive financial aid

 *Most who qualify at this income level have two children in college.

-The class of 2014 is the 13th to matriculate since the University initiated significant policy changes in undergraduate financial aid -- including a pioneering "no-loan" policy -- to make a Princeton education more affordable to a broader range of students.
+The class of 2013 is the 12th to matriculate since the University began revamping its financial aid practices -- including instituting a pioneering "no-loan" policy -- to make a Princeton education more affordable to a broader range of students.
 In the class of 2001, the last class to enter before the aid improvements, 38 percent of the students were on financial aid with an average grant of $15,064, and students from low-income backgrounds made up 8 percent of the class.

-The figures for the incoming freshman class do not include the 20 students admitted to the class of 2014 who are participating in the second year of Princeton’s Bridge Year Program, in which they spend a year abroad on service projects.
-Those students will enroll with the class of 2015.
-The figures for the class of 2014 do include the 20 students admitted with the class of 2013 who participated in the Bridge Year Program in 2009-10.
+The incoming freshman class figures do not include the 20 students admitted to the class of 2013 who are participating in the first year of Princeton's Bridge Year Program, in which they spend a year abroad on service projects.
+Those students will enroll with the class of 2014.